-- 8.8 Reports from the Chairmen of Study Groups, Working Parties and Task Groups should be submitted at least two months before the opening date of the meeting and shall be distributed by the Director. - 8.9 Exceptionally, participants may submit in one or more of the working languages, delayed contributions which they consider essential and which cannot be submitted by the time-limit given in § 8.6.
+8.10 Exceptionally, participants may submit in one or more of the working languages, delayed contributions which they consider essential and which cannot be submitted by the time-limit given in § 8.6.
 Delayed contributions from participants for Study Group consideration must be submitted at least seven days prior to the start of the meeting.
 Delayed contributions from participants to Task Group and Working Party meetings which can be published in at least the original working language(s) provided by participants and which can be made available by the Radiocommunication Bureau before the meeting will be placed on the agenda of the first session of the meeting, but will be considered only if the meeting concerned so decides.
 It is recognized that the Director cannot make a firm commitment regarding translation for delayed contributions.
-Taking account of the provisions of § 2.19, the arrangements in this section do not apply to submissions prepared by relevant ITU meetings. - 8.10 In addition, contributions which are not available to participants at the opening of the meeting shall not be considered. - 8.11 Participants are encouraged to submit contributions through electronic means following the procedures outlined in the Radiocommunication Bureau Guidelines. - 8.12 The Director shall maintain records and copies of all contributions received, in numbered series. - 8.13 Contributions and other documents shall be distributed to those who have indicated a wish to participate in the Study Group, Working Party, Joint Working Party, Task Group, Joint Task Group or Joint Rapporteur Group concerned (see § 9.1). - 8.14 When articles are referred to in documents submitted to the Radiocommunication Bureau, such references or bibliography should be to published works which are readily available through library services.
+Taking account of the provisions of § 2.25, the arrangements in this section do not apply to submissions prepared by relevant ITU meetings.

+8.11 In addition, contributions which are not available to participants at the opening of the meeting shall not be considered.

+8.12 Participants are encouraged to submit contributions through electronic means following the procedures outlined in the Radiocommunication Bureau Guidelines.

+8.13 The Director shall maintain records and copies of all contributions received, in numbered series.

+8.14 Contributions and other documents shall be distributed to those who have indicated a wish to participate in the Study Group, Working Party, Joint Working Party, Task Group, Joint Task Group or Joint Rapporteur Group concerned (see § 9.1).

+8.15 When articles are referred to in documents submitted to the Radiocommunication Bureau, such references or bibliography should be to published works which are readily available through library services.